literallylara/jquery.knob/README.md

 `$(selector).knob({options})`

-Options may be provided via `data-` attributes as well The value of the knobs is presented as normalized percentages (0..1) for type = vol, (-1..+1) for type = pan
+Options may be provided via `data-` attributes as well.
+The value of the knobs is presented as normalized percentages (0..1) for type = vol, (-1..+1) for type = pan

 ## Options